SiddharthChillale/SiddharthChillale.github.io/content/about/_index.md

-- :water_buffalo: I completed my Masters in Computer Science at University at Buffalo with specialization in Low-Level Computer Systems.
+- :water_buffalo: I completed my Masters in Computer Science at University at Buffalo.
 - :camera: My topics of interest(but not limited to) are
-  * Low-level software systems and optimization.
-  * Data Engineering and Networking
+  * Server side development
   * Cloud Engineering
-  * Web development
+  * Low-level software systems
+  * Computer Graphics and 3D rendering

 I love reading books, programming, and books on programming.
 I also draw, paint and admire art of any kind.
 I play Table Tennis, Badminton and I like to think I'm good at it :p!
-My innate driving force is exploration and curiosity to understand the world and my place in it.
-I constantly try to seek out experiences that I've never had before.
+Curious, tenacious and persistent are some adjectives that define me.
+I constantly try to expand my world view by seeking out new and fresh experiences.
-Ping me on any of my social to chat with me 🙂 !!
+Ping me on any of my social to chat with me 🙂!!

 **Contact me on**